ch-ho00/42Code/README.md

 To know more : <a href="https://www.42.us.org/">URL <a/>

 # What Have I learned?
 Intense coding for one month.
-Loads of fun. \n
+Loads of fun. <br>
-C / Unix
+mainly C & Unix